ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 ### Data

-Describe your data.
-Why did you choose it?
-What are its limitations?

 The world happiness dataset was provided by the [World Happiness Report (WHR)](https://worldhappiness.report/).
 The WHR is a publication of the Sustainable Development Solutions Network, powered by data from the Gallup World Poll and Lloyd’s Register Foundation.
 The world happiness dataset is acted as our main dataset that we will be comparing to with other factors in correlation to the happiness score.
 Furthermore, the datasets on COVID cases, crude suicide rates, drinking water services and medical doctors are collected from [Kaggle](https://www.kaggle.com/datasets) and the [World Health Organization (WHO)](https://covid19.who.int/info/).
 We chose these datasets because we strongly believe that these variables have some sort of correlation with the happiness score.
 Additionally, we believe that if we have the data of all the above factors we can determine the happiness score of that country without the need to survey individuals living in the country.

 We have multiple datasets from different sources, which makes it harder for us to clean and combine these datasets together.
 Especially, dealing with the grouping of our main world happiness dataset was provided by the [World Happiness Report (WHR)](https://worldhappiness.report/).
 The world happiness dataset includes data from various different years with many missing datas.
 This leads to a lot of inconsistencies in the data, and even if we want, we cannot sort the data by each individual year.